Thornewood: History

 Chester Thorne, a successful financier and one of the founders of the Port of Tacoma, began the process of building his estate in Lakewood, Washington when he purchased an Elizabethan manor in England in 1907, intending to disassemble the house and ship its material to the West Coast of the United States.
 Thornewood was assembled over the span of three years, beginning in 1908 and finishing in 1911.
+In addition to the main stairwell and oak doors, the mansion offers up a collection, integrated into many of the house's minor and major windows, of stained glass fragments and pieces, many as old as the 13th century, collected as a passion project by a European aristocrat.
+The signature red brick was made new in Wales and imported along with the vintage contents via three ships, traveling across the Atlantic, around the horn of South America and Northwards to the Port of Tacoma in Washington State.